AndreasChristensen89/salary_struggle/README.md

 * ![Game city mobile](/media/readme_pics/game_city_mobile.JPG)

 ## House
-This is where the game start you off, the player's house.
+This is where the game starts you off, the player's house.
 Players have three options here: sleep, study, and practice.
-The background shows a bright room with a tv, a table, a plant, a book shelf, and a window with buldings in the background.
+The background shows a bright room with a tv, a table, a plant, a book shelf, and a window with buildings in the background.

 * ![Game house laptop](/media/readme_pics/game_house_laptop.JPG)
 * ![Game house mobile](/media/readme_pics/game_house_mobile.JPG)